Human Rights Day

 Human Rights Day Poster

-As the country’s leading union, UFCW Canada believes that workers’ rights are human rights, and our day-to-day work is guided by this principle.
+UFCW Canada believes that workers’ rights are human rights, and our day-to-day work is guided by this principle.
 To learn more about UFCW’s efforts in the area of human rights, visit our Human Rights, Equity & Diversity webpage.
+UFCW members and their families can also register on webCampus and take our Human Rights webCampus courses.